-- Goal 2: Promote and support academic research at AUE. - Goal 3: Enhance and expand student and academic support services based on best practices to support students at AUE. - Goal 4: Engage in sustainable practices in the areas of finance, health, safety, and risk management. - Goal 5: Integrate quality management and institutional effectiveness processes across the university to seek improvement by using results.
+Goal 2: Promote and support academic research at AUE.

-Institutional Goals
+Goal 3: Enhance and expand student and academic support services based on best practices to support students at AUE.

-Goal 1: Offer quality academic programs that enable students' success as professionals and positive contributors to their various communities.
+Goal 4: Engage in sustainable practices in the areas of finance, health, safety, and risk management

-- Goal 2: Promote and support academic research at AUE. - Goal 3: Enhance and expand student and academic support services based on best practices to support students at AUE. - Goal 4: Engage in sustainable practices in the areas of finance, health, safety, and risk management. - Goal 5: Integrate quality management and institutional effectiveness processes across the university to seek improvement by using results.
+Goal 5: Integrate quality management and institutional effectiveness processes across the university to seek improvement by using results.